Inflation, space-borne interferometers and the expansion history of the Universe: Introduction

 A striking prediction of the early evolution of the space-time curvature is the formation of a stochastic background of relic gravitons \cite{gr1,gr2,park} whose frequencies may extend between the aHz and the GHz regions.
 As originally pointed out in Ref. \cite{staro1}, the spectral energy density of relic gravitons is quasi-flat between $100$ aHz and $100$ MHz for the inflationary scenarios relying on the conventional slow-roll evolution.
 Since the quasi-flat plateau corresponds to wavelengths that left the Hubble radius during inflation and reentered after radiation was already dominant, the spectral energy density can only reach its maximum in the aHz region where the signal scales as $\nu^{-2}$ with the comoving frequency $\nu$ \cite{rub}.
 In the aHz interval the temperature and the polarization anisotropies of the cosmic microwave background are customarily employed to infer the tensor to scalar ratio $r_{T}$ here assumed in the range $r_{T}= r_{T}(\nu_{p})\leq 0.06$, as suggested by recent determinations \cite{TS1,TS2,TS3}.
 For the record $\nu_{p} = k_{p}/(2\pi) = 3.09\,\mathrm{aHz}$ and $k_{p} = 0.002 \,\, \mathrm{Mpc}^{-1}$ denotes the pivot scale at which the scalar and tensor power spectra are conventionally assigned when the relevant wavelengths are larger than the Hubble radius prior to matter-radiation equality.

 Depending on the value of $r_{T}$, the spectral energy density in critical units\footnote{Instead of working with the spectral energy density of the relic gravitons in critical units (conventionally denoted by $\Omega_{gw}(\nu,\tau_{0})$) it is practical to introduce $h_{0}^2\, \Omega_{gw}(\nu,\tau_{0})$ where $h_{0}$ is the indetermination of the Hubble rate.
 The spectral energy density of the relic gravitons {\em does not} coincide with their energy density in critical units which is instead frequency-independent.
 We also note that the frequencies are often mentioned in the text by using the standard metric prefixes of the international system of units.
-So, for instance, $\mathrm{aHz} = 10^{-18}\,\, \mathrm{Hz}$, $\mathrm{mHz} = 10^{-3} \,\, \mathrm{Hz}$ and so on.} well above $100$ aHz is $h_{0}^2 \Omega_{gw}(\nu, \tau_{0}) < {\mathcal O}(10^{-17})$ and this estimate includes the effect of the various damping source such as the late-dominance of the dark energy, the evolution of the relativistic species and the free-streaming of the neutrinos \cite{STRESSNU1,STRESSNU2}.
+So, for instance, $\mathrm{aHz} = 10^{-18}\,\, \mathrm{Hz}$, $\mathrm{mHz} = 10^{-3} \,\, \mathrm{Hz}$ and so on.
+After the analysis of Ref. \cite{staro1} suggesting a flat slope for $\Omega_{gw}(\nu,\tau_{0})$ various authors discussed the same problem with a number of relevant additions; in this respect the interested reader may consult Refs. \cite{ADD1a,ADD1b,ADD2,ADD3,ADD4}.} well above $100$ aHz is $h_{0}^2 \Omega_{gw}(\nu, \tau_{0}) < {\mathcal O}(10^{-17})$ and this estimate includes the effect of the various damping source such as the late-dominance of the dark energy, the evolution of the relativistic species and the free-streaming of the neutrinos \cite{STRESSNU1,STRESSNU2}.
 For all these reasons the spectral energy density of inflationary origin is too small to be detected by either ground based or space-borne detectors even in their most advanced versions.
 At the moment the only direct bounds on the relic gravitons come from the audio band and depend upon the spectrum of the signal but we could anyway say that, for a nearly scale-invariant spectrum, $h_{0}^2\Omega_{gw}(\nu, \tau_{0}) < {\mathcal O}(10^{-9})$ between $10$ Hz and $80$ Hz \cite{LIGO1,LIGO2} (see also \cite{LIGO3} for a recent review including earlier bounds).
 For a physical comparison between the ground-based detectors and the (futuristic) space-borne interferometers the spectral energy density can be usefully expressed in terms of the chirp amplitude $h_{c}(\nu,\tau_{0})$ \cite{LIGO3} when the typical frequencies fall in the audio band: